zy31415/polynote/infra/README.md

 The "kind-config.yml" sets up a local Kubernetes cluster with 3 nodes for testing PolyNote.

 ## Kind cluster dev process

-Note that docker building is also managed by Pulumi.
+0) Prerequisites
+* Pulumi

+Pulumi is used to build docker image and deploy them into the kind cluster.

+To install Pulumi: `brew install pulumi/tap/pulumi`

+Login to start use Pulumi: `pulumi login --local`

+* Kind
+Use Kind to create local k8s cluster for testing.

 To deploy changes to the Kind cluster:

 1) Edit code
 2) Commit changes so that a new sha is generated, i.e. `git rev-parse --short HEAD` is refreshed.